-Currently, the MS and DI programs are separate programs, but will be combined into a single MS-DI Program by 2023.
+The MS and DI programs have been combined into a single MS-DI Program as of Fall 2023.

-At the present time, we are only admitting students to the Dietetics and Sports Nutrition Concentrations as Pre-Nutrition (PRE-NUTR) majors.
+At the present time, we are only admitting students to the Dietetics and Pre-Professional (non-RDN Pathway) Concentrations as Pre-Nutrition (PRE-NUTR) majors.
 Students apply to the program on a competitive basis each June to become a Nutrition Sciences major (after fulfilling all program prerequisite courses) for admission in Fall of their Junior year.